 Our Engineered Materials business primarily consists of pipeline corrosion protection solutions, specialty tapes and adhesives, polyethylene-based film products, and can liners served to a variety of end markets including oil, water and gas infrastructure, industrial and consumer-oriented end markets.
-We believe that we offer one of the broadest product lines among industry participants and, according to management estimates, we maintained the #1 or #2 market position in markets representing approximately 67% of Engineered Materials net sales for the 12 months ended March 30, 2013.
-For the 12 months ended March 30, 2013, our Engineered Materials business had net sales and Adjusted EBITDA of \$1.4 billion and \$199 million, respectively.
+We believe that we offer one of the broadest product lines among industry participants and, according to management estimates, we maintained the #1 or #2 market position in markets representing approximately 67% of Engineered Materials net sales for the 12 months ended March 30, 2013, our Engineered Materials business had net sales and Adjusted EBITDA of \$1.4 billion and \$199 million, respectively.